Levee breaks, river closure latest fallout from flooding

 That’s concerning in levee-protected towns.
 The longer water pushes against a levee, the more likely it is to succumb.

-In Arkansas, a Black River levee was breached Wednesday morning near Pocahontas, a town of 6,400 residents about 125 miles northeast of Little Rock.
+In northeast Arkansas, a Black River levee was breached Wednesday morning near Pocahontas.
 Parts of the town were evacuated earlier this week as the river reached record levels, and residents in nearby areas were told to seek higher ground.

-“This is a historical crest.
-The levees weren’t designed for overtopping,” Randolph County Judge David Jansen told the Arkansas Democrat-Gazette.
-“When they go, we’re going to have a wall of water pouring out.”

 In Missouri, a small levee breach along the Missouri River flooded farmland southwest of St. Louis.
 The breach could prove beneficial for downriver towns because enough water will flow out of the river system to lower crest predictions on the other side of the breach, Fuchs said.